shmrymbd/LoRaWAN-Class-C/README.md

 # Library and codes for nodes implementing LoRaWAN Class C #

+Please refer to Library_README.md for the library usage

 The library "Arduino-MyLoRaID.zip" in this repository, is based-off work from : https://github.com/antaresdocumentation/lorawan-loraid
 I modified bits and pieces in the library to suit Malaysia AS1 frequencies as well as some minor changes at some of the places.